 Saint Rafqa's Basilica

-1. The idea of Saint Rafqa’s basilica
+1. The idea of Saint Rafqa’s Basilica

 2. Plan of the basilica

-Rafqa's basilica is constituted of three floors:
+Rafqa's Basilica is comprised of three floors:

-The design of the basilica was inspired by the grave of Saint Rafqa made from marble in the form of a ship and a lamp.
+The design of the basilica was inspired by the grave of Saint Rafqa, made from marble in the form of a ship and a lamp.